Resources for Difficult Moments

 When things feel like too much, you need to give your nervous system a chance to settle a little before you decide what is the next choice for you.

-Three deliberate breaths give you a good 20 seconds of practicing on purpose, giving the mind and body a chance to settle a little -- perhaps just enough to get you back in the driver seat.
+Three deliberate breaths give you a good 20 seconds of practicing on purpose, just enough for the mind and body to settle a little.
+And counting can occupy the mind just enough to interrupt the rumination cycles.
+Together, they might be just enough to settle the nervous system and help you get some clarity about what you need.

-• STEP 1 - Finding ways of feeling better in the moment
+• STEP 1 - Finding ways of settling the nervous system in the moment

-• This is essential, and you deserve it, but it's only part of the answer.
+• So this is essential, but it's only part of the answer.

 • STEP 2 - Doing the longer term work of building resilience and making the changes that will help in the long run.

-• The is the thing that will really make a difference in your life.
+• This is the thing that will really make a difference in your external life.

-Very often we don't really know how to do the second one, and that's what the Blissipline Community is for.
+• Very often we don't know how to do this, and that's what the Blissipline Community is for.
 So, let me offer you options for both.

-And if you need more relief right now, please feel free to access the free Staying Calm in Crisis course where you can access tools for soothing your mind and body.
+And if you need more relief right now, please feel free to go to the free Staying Calm in Crisis course where you can access tools for soothing your mind and body.

 Hey friend!
 The fact that you're even seeking support at this level is a really good sign.
 Most of us wait until we are in dire straits before we reach out, but if we catch it at this level we have a chance of skipping the terrible levels!

-Firstly, all the options at level 3 might be helpful, so feel free to start there.
+Firstly, all the options at Levels 3 and 2 might be helpful, so feel free to start there.

 But here's another that's sometimes astonishingly helpful.